 Apply PU paints using a foam roller.
 Make sure you have multiple rollers available.
 Thinning Epifanes Poly-urethane can be done with the Epifanes Poly-urethane Brush thinner or the slower evaporating PU Slow Reducer.

-Always ensure that working surrounding are fit to the paint job.
-Think of sufficient temperature, not too high level of relative air humidity and sufficient ventilation.
+Always ensure that ambient working conditions are fit to the paint job.
+Think of sufficient temperature, not a too high level of relative air humidity and sufficient ventilation.

 Step 9: Other products

-Within the Epifanes range there are multiple different products that can be used to make your narroboat unique.
-Perfect for roofs is Epifanes Multiforte which is is a quick drying, though flatted paint.
-For additional protection you can add the Epifanes Nonskid Beads for additional nonskid effect.
+Within the Epifanes range there are multiple different products that can be used to make your narrowboat unique.
+Epifanes Multiforte is perfect for roofs and walking area's.
+The Multifore is is a quick drying, though, flatted paint.
+For an additional non-skid effect you can add the Epifanes Nonskid Beads.

 Step 10: After the work is done